Helyos96/Redle/README.md

 ## Building

-So far compilation has only been tested on Windows, although the code should be multiplatform.
+So far compilation has only been tested on Windows, although the code should be multiplatform (except for the launcher and packet dumper tools).

 Redle uses [`meson`](https://mesonbuild.com/Quick-guide.html) as the meta-build system.